anyone2/IndigoPlugin-Voice-Monkey/TRIGGERS_TEXT_ONLY.md

 # Creating a Voice Monkey Trigger

-## A 19 step guide with screenshots
+## A 19 step guide of how to execute a Alexa Routine which plays a fun fact

 ## 1) [Log into the Voice Monkey site](https://voicemonkey.io/start)